 • Shrimp Egg Rolls (Tôm Hỏa Tiễn)

-All in all, Nem Rán and Chả Giò are kind of different spring rolls if you are really into Vietnamese cooking.
-Chả Giò tends to be more popular in North America, while Nem Rán enjoys greater popularity in Europe.
+In short, Nem Rán and Chả Giò are two different takes on Vietnamese spring rolls.
+Chả Giò is more popular in North America, while Nem Rán shines in Europe.

 Ingredients